MStarmans91/starter-hugo-academic/content/authors/xinyi/_index.md

 role: PhD Student, Erasmus MC, Rotterdam, NL

 # Title of project here
+bio: "Trustworthy AI for improved diagnosis of bone and soft-tissue lesions on MRI"
 interests:
 - "Trustworthy AI for improved diagnosis of bone and soft-tissue lesions on MRI"